Why Don’t You…?

 Whatever their eventual choice everyone is given valuable access to career specialists and professionally qualified partners, all of whom are happy to share their first-hand knowledge and experience to help our young people make important decisions about their life choices.

-Health Futures Principal, Mr Robert Fell, his teaching team and partner representatives all work together to ensure students get so much more from their education than they might expect.
+Health Futures Principal, Mrs Ruth Umerah, her teaching team and partner representatives all work together to ensure students get so much more from their education than they might expect.
 Academic experience is enriched with a range of activities and Technical Challenge Projects that introduce students to innumerable careers, many of which they wouldn’t otherwise be aware of.

 Popular career interests include:-